weecology/everglades-website/content/authors/peterfrederick/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Researchers
+- Alumni
 ---

 Peter is interested in understanding wetland processes both for their own sake, and as guides to restoration and conservation activities.